SUSTAINED COURSE GRANT APPLICATION

 After the grant period, faculty mentors will provide a final report to the Office of Immersive Learning detailing immersive learning activities including how student learning outcomes were met, a dissemination plan, student/instructor reflections, and grant expenditures.
 Faculty members will be ineligible to receive additional internal funding from the Office of Immersive Learning, including travel funding, until this report is received.
 The expectations for the report will be given to the faculty member when they are awarded the grant.

-Faculty mentors will be required to complete Canvas online training modules as provided by the Office of Immersive Learning before teaching the course.
-Grant recipients are required to designate their courses as “Immersive” in the Banner registration system for the semester in which the course will be offered.
-The Office of Immersive Learning staff will be available to assist department personnel in the Banner designation process as needed.
-Failure to fulfill certification and designation requirements may result in the suspension of funding.
+Grant recipients are required to add the “high impact immersive learning” attribute in the Banner registration system for the semester in which the course will be offered.
+This attribute can be added by your department or college scheduling specialist.
+The Office of Immersive Learning will assist department personnel in the Banner designation process as needed.

 In an ongoing effort to capture the effect of Immersive Learning and other High Impact Practice activities as outlined in the Ball State strategic plan, students, faculty, and partners, will be required to participate in all assessment and evaluation efforts as prescribed by the Office of Immersive Learning.
 These may include pre-/post-surveys, reflection activities, student assignments, and/or cumulative faculty evaluations in addition to course/project requirements.